 - Winemaker: Peter Bartle

 Wild Earth Wines

-Wild Earth is another Central Otago rock star wine having won the Trophy for Best Red Wine and Campion Pinot Noir at the International Wine Challenge in London in 2008 for their 2006 Wild Earth Pinot Noir.
-Since then Wild Earth has continued to pick awards for almost every vintage from wine and gourmet magazines, in international and local competitions and from acclaimed wine writers.
+Wild Earth is another Central Otago rockstar wine having won the Trophy for Best Red Wine and Champion Pinot Noir at the International Wine Challenge in London in 2008 for their 2006 Wild Earth Pinot Noir.
+Since then, Wild Earth has continued to pick up awards for almost every vintage from wine and gourmet magazines, in international and local competitions and from acclaimed wine writers.

 Wild Earth has two vineyards covering a total planting of 35 hectares.
 The first is in the heart of Bannockburn on Felton Road and the second in the Cromwell Lowburn subregion.
 The Wild Earth philosophy of low yield management and rigorous leaf pruning might mean a lower amount of wine available but the quality is undeniable (see our pages on Viticulture to understand the impact of green harvesting and yield management)